quite happy in my life, content in almost every area. I have never contemplated

 · Get chemically balanced.

 o Sometimes people don't eat veggies.
 Sometimes they only eat veggies.
 Your body can only use what it takes in, so if you're hungry for something, and it's not addictive, or you don't already have too much of it in your diet, eat it.
 How is your digestion?
 Does your stuff come out solid?
 (I know this seems like a probing question, but it's relevant.)
 Some of the depression symptoms are actually the result of unbalanced gut bacteria.
 You may need to cut out dairy and take some probiotics.
 See Dr. Axe's site (draxe.com) for information on that.
+Also look at this video.
+I don't agree with everything in it, but it will give you some things to think about.

 o Get exercise.
 Your body needs it.